eriktuck/gtm-dms-alpha/docs/pages/knowledge/base/data-pipeline-rationale.md

 2. Register the download link for the template in a Google Sheet (don't publish the template to the web, just use the link described above, it should only be accessible to the Data Steward)
 3. Create a scheduled Google Apps Script to compile all data from each Activity Location Data template (using the links registered in step 2) into a single Google Sheet.
 4. Create another scheduled Google Apps Script to create a `.sql` file to `COPY` new Activity Location data to the Mission Database.
-5. Use the Google Colab script (==or write in JavaScript==) to convert Activity Location Data to hex locations and transfer to Activity Location Data (public).
+5. Use the Google Colab script to convert Activity Location Data to hex locations and transfer to Activity Location Data (Public).

 ### Activity-specific data